-We took our model on the road and within the first couple years, Pediment had published dozens of hardcover pictorial history books with media and historical partners across the country.
+We took our model on the road, and within the first couple of years, Pediment had published dozens of hardcover pictorial history books with media and historical partners across the country.
 For the first few years in business, we believed we would forever be publishing pictorial history books, which we were quite happy to do.
 Our partners, however, pushed us to do more!

-From there, we added to our specialities as our partners approached us with new publishing ideas.
+From there, we added to our specialties as our partners approached us with new publishing ideas.
 We owe most of what we do today to our partners, who pushed us and helped us grow.
-Some of our “firsts” included:
+Some of our "firsts" included:

 Ground Zero Spirit, our first current event book commemorating the tragic events of September 11, 2001, in New York.

 Mission Accomplished: A Perfect Season, our first college sports championship book chronicling the Buckeyes’ 2002 amazing year.
 Sports championship books for both college and pro sports would eventually become one of our strongest segments.

 One Giant Leap, one of our first NFL championship books, produced with The Star-Ledger.
 Pediment partners with newspapers to repackage their content into a commemorative book.
 We’ve published books for six of the last seven Super Bowls.

 Savage Storms, one of our first disaster books.
 Pediment now publishes books and book apps for communities hit by a disaster in an effort to document the tragedy in full and help support local relief funds.

 Restaurant Nicholas, our first book with a chef and restaurateur and one of our first forays into publishing without a media partner.
 Chef Nicholas Harary ordered 5,000 copies of his book and offered the title exclusively to his patrons.